The Best Wireless Microphone System Guide - Handheld

 - Rack mountable 1U (half-rack)

-The Sennheiser EW 100 G4-835-S combines tried and tested mic design with versatile UHF frequency control.
+The Sennheiser EW 100 G4-835-S combines tried and tested cardioid microphone design with versatile UHF frequency control.

 It comes with the SKM 100 G4-S handheld transmitter mic, which features a frequency response of 80Hz-18kHz, ideal for vocalists, and it has a tight cardioid polar pattern for good background noise reduction on stage.

-You can tune the system to work within a 42MHz switching bandwidth, and it lets you save up to 12 frequencies for quick switching and testing.
+The system can be tuned to work within a 42MHz switching bandwidth, allowing up to 12 frequencies for quick switching and testing.

 - Mic frequency response: 80Hz to 18kHz